jayakrishna9655/Lead-Code-Programs-/README.md

 21. Count the frequency of each character in a string.
 22. Count the frequency of each character in a string.
 23. Find the first non-repeated character in a string.
+24. Check if two strings are anagrams (contain the same characters in any order).